PRDA’s definition of Pelvic Radiation Disease

 - Radiation-induced bowel injury: a neglected problem.
 James W Denham and Martin Hauer-Jensen – an article published in the Lancet online September 23, 2013.

-- Practice Guidance on the management of Pelvic Radiation Disease.
+- Practice Guidance on the management of acute and chronic gastrointestinal problems arising as a result of treatment for cancer.
 Download from Gut – BMJ paper by Dr J Andreyev et al. 2011

 - Managing Lower Gastrointestinal problems after cancer treatment: a quick guide for health professionals.
 Published by Macmillan.